betamore/fewd/slides/unit5.md

 name: eric-meyer-css-layout-quote
 class: middle

 > From the very beginning of CSS, there has been a giant, layout-shaped hole at its center.
 We filled it with <span>table markup</span>, which was never meant for layout.

+<cite>-- Eric Meyer</cite>

+---

+name: eric-meyer-css-layout-quote2
+class: middle

-After that came <span>floats</span>, which were also <span>never meant for layout</span>; we only used them because `clear` existed, so we could push footers to the bottom of the page.
+> After that came <span>floats</span>, which were also <span>never meant for layout</span>; we only used them because `clear` existed, so we could push footers to the bottom of the page.

+<cite>-- Eric Meyer</cite>

+---

+name: eric-meyer-css-layout-positioning
+class: middle

+> For a brief period, we played with <span>positioning</span>, which <span>actually was meant for layout</span>, but was too incompletely designed to effectively serve that role.

+<cite>-- Eric Meyer</cite>

+---

+name: eric-meyer-css-layout-decade
+class: middle

+> And that’s where things have stood for well <span>more than a decade: hacking our way to layouts with floats</span>.
+A useful and often ingeniously adapted hack, but a hack nonetheless.

 <cite>-- Eric Meyer</cite>